 UDC Green Roof

 Tours are available by appointment only.
-Contact Dr. Lorraine Weller Clarke, Project Specialist in Urban Agriculture, or Sandy Farber, Greenhouse/Green Roof Manager, DC Master Gardener Coordinator, for a tour of the green roof facility.
+Contact Renee Bellis, Staff Assistant for the Center for Urban Agriculture and Gardening Education, or Sandy Farber, Greenhouse/Green Roof Manager, DC Master Gardener Coordinator, for a tour of the green roof facility.